 About The Gate of Dawn

-Known by some as the Vilnius Madonna, this painting is revered by members of the Orthodox and Roman Catholic faiths.
-Some even say that it was the chapel of the Gate of Dawn that spared it from destruction.
+Known by some as the Vilnius Madonna, this painting is revered by members of the Orthodox and Roman Catholic faiths, many believing it was the chapel of the Gate of Dawn that spared it from destruction.

 The Gate of Dawn history